MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-desktopappinstaller.md

 <!--Description-->
 This policy controls whether Windows Package Manager can be used by users.
 Users will still be able to execute the *winget* command.
 The default help will be displayed, and users will still be able to execute *winget -?* to display the help as well.
 Any other command will result in the user being informed the operation is disabled by Group Policy.

-- If you enable or do not configure this setting, users will be able to use the Windows Package Manager.
+- If you enable or don't configure this setting, users will be able to use the Windows Package Manager.
-- If you disable this setting, users will not be able to use the Windows Package Manager.
+- If you disable this setting, users won't be able to use the Windows Package Manager.

 <!--/Description-->